Gnaeus Cornelius Lentulus Augur: Life and career

 A member of the patrician gens Cornelia, the Lentuli were among the most haughty of the old Patrician families, with a long distinguished lineage that stretched back to the Sack of Rome in 387 BC.
 Lentulus Augur was an impoverished member of the family, and was only able to qualify for the Roman Senate as a result of a generous donation from the emperor Augustus.
 This in effect meant that he became a client of the emperor.
 He was used by Augustus to demonstrate the support of the ancient great houses for the system of the Principate, as well as his dedication to reviving the name and status of the old Roman nobility.
 He might be identical with Gnaeus Cornelius Lentulus, who was a quaestor in 29 BC; if so, his children were Publius Cornelius Lentulus Scipio, Servius Cornelius Lentulus Maluginensis and Cosconia Gallita.
 With the emperor's support, he was awarded the consulship in 14 BC.

 Lentulus was appointed as the Proconsular governor of Asia, where he served from 2 to 1 BC.
 Lentulus was also given the opportunity to pursue a military career, and he was appointed imperial legate of Illyricum sometime before 4 AD.
 It is believed that he was also the imperial legate in Moesia before 6 AD, where he fought across the Danube, winning an honorary triumph for his victories over the Getae.

-In 14 AD he was serving along the Danube under Germanicus as his Comes.
-The new emperor, Tiberius, had appointed him in the hope he would act as an advisor to Germanicus.
+In 14 AD he was serving along the Danube under Drusus as his Comes.
+The new emperor, Tiberius, had appointed him in the hope he would act as an advisor to Drusus.
 His presence was resented by the Pannonian legions, who mutinied after the death of Augustus.
-They attacked him and he was only rescued through the intervention of Germanicus.
+They attacked him and he was only rescued through the intervention of Drusus.